What Is Guest Posting?

 Guest Posting Matters

 According to my friend Mike, the Search Engine Guru, when it comes to SEO, guest posting on other sites is five times as valuable as creating new content on your own site.
-(As long as you get the backlink.)
+(As long as you get the backlink.) write for us business.

 Whether that’s precisely true or not, I don’t care.
 Although, Mike is not an imprecise kind of guy, so it probably is.
 The point is that this is an excellent strategy for extending your reach and boosting your reputation online.